rschmehl/vplot3d/README.md

 ### Annotations

 ## Output

 Because Spyder's SVG renderer does not support markers, these are not drawn in the IPython console window.
 They do show in a webbrowser or in Inkscape.
 The included postprocessing with Inkscape, or Inscape-Latex-Inkscape generates a PNG file for output in the IDE's renderer.

+## SBG markers

+The SVG markers used for points, vectors and arc measures are read from an external file.

+SVG markers that are used as arrowheads require the definition of an additional shortening value.
+These values are stored in a dictionary `deltas` using the name of the markers as keys.

 ## Configuration settings